gioblu/PJON/README.md

 ##Error handling
 PJON is designed to inform the user if the communication link to a certain device is lost or if the packtes buffer is full.
-A `static void function` has to be defined as the error handler, it receives 2 parameters the first is the error code and the second is 1 byte additional data related to the error.
+A `void function` has to be defined as the error handler, it receives 2 parameters the first is the error code and the second is 1 byte additional data related to the error.

 Error types:
 - `CONNECTION_LOST` (value 101), `data` parameter contains lost device's id.